 Members of the public will have the opportunity to submit either electronic or written comments directly to the dockets on the proposed rules from May 5 through July 5.
-This will include public listening sessions, held on June 13 and June 15, which will allow the FDA to have direct engagement with affected communities and those with lived experience.
-This is our chance to let it be known that menthol and tobacco are not welcomed here.
+Collected comments, including public listening sessions held on June 13 and June 15, will allow the FDA to hear directly from affected communities and those with lived experience.
+This is the public's chance to let it be known that menthol and tobacco are not welcomed in our communities.

 The Center is committed to submitting an efficient, science-based public comment as expeditiously as possible.

-For decades, the tobacco industry and its supporters have spread misinformation about the false repercussions of such a menthol ban.
-Claims of the development of an illegal, underground market and an increase in police brutality are unsupported and denounced by the FDA.
+For decades, the tobacco industry and its supporters have spread misinformation about supposed repercussions of a menthol ban including the rise of a black market.
+Yet, claims of the development of an illegal, underground market and an increase in police brutality are unsupported and denounced by the FDA.

 Important FDA Resources: